-Generally, tThe Superintendent may assign a teacher to teach a subject not covered by such that teacher's certificate or license for a period not to exceed five (5) classroom hours a week, when no certified or qualified teacher is available after extensive and documented recruitment efforts, and provided that approval of the Commissioner of Education District Superintendent is obtained in accordance with the requirements as enumerated in Commissioner's Regulations.
+Generally, the Superintendent may assign a teacher to teach a subject not covered by that teacher's certificate or license for a period not to exceed five classroom hours a week, when no certified or qualified teacher is available after extensive and documented recruitment efforts, and provided that approval of the District Superintendent is obtained.

-Not later than twenty (20) business days after such an this assignment, the Superintendent shall must submit for approval an application, in a form satisfactory to the Commissioner District Superintendent, containing the following information:
+Not later than twenty business days after this assignment, the Superintendent must submit for approval an application, in a form satisfactory to the District Superintendent, containing the following information:

-- a) Evidence of extensive recruitment of a teacher certified in the appropriate area; - b) The name and certification status of the teacher given such the assignment; - c) The subject which the teacher is being assigned to teach on an incidental basis and the total number of classes in the subject being taught on an incidental basis; - d) The qualifications of the teacher to teach such that subject on an incidental basis; - e) The specific reasons why an incidental assignment is necessary; - f) The anticipated duration of the incidental teaching assignment; and - g) The number of applications, approved or pending, for authorization to make incidental teaching assignments in the same certification area for which the current authorization is being sought.
+- a) Evidence of extensive recruitment of a teacher certified in the appropriate area; - b) The name and certification status of the teacher given the assignment; - c) The subject which the teacher is being assigned to teach on an incidental basis and the total number of classes in the subject being taught on an incidental basis; - d) The qualifications of the teacher to teach that subject on an incidental basis; - e) The specific reasons why an incidental assignment is necessary; - f) The anticipated duration of the incidental teaching assignment; and - g) The number of applications, approved or pending, for authorization to make incidental teaching assignments in the same certification area for which the current authorization is being sought.

-To be approved, the application shall-must demonstrate to the satisfaction of the Commissioner District Superintendent that an incidental teaching assignment is necessary, that the teacher assigned is the best qualified to teach the subject on an incidental basis, and that the requirements of Commissioner's Regulations have been met.
+To be approved, the application must demonstrate to the satisfaction of the District Superintendent that an incidental teaching assignment is necessary, that the teacher assigned is the best qualified to teach the subject on an incidental basis, and that the requirements of Commissioner's regulations have been met.

-The Commissioner District Superintendent will issue a determination within twenty (20) business days of receipt of the District's application.
+The District Superintendent will issue a determination within twenty business days of receipt of the District's application.